 Please note that it is my professional obligation and responsibility to report any academic misconduct to the Dean of Students Office.
 Any student found in violation of the code by cheating, plagiarizing or using any online software inappropriately will result in disciplinary action.
 This may include a failing grade of F, and/or suspension or dismissal from the university.
-If you have any questions about the code of Academic Integrity, please contact the Dean of Students Office at dos@njit.edu Grading Policy: The final grade in this course will be determined as follows:
+If you have any questions about the code of Academic Integrity, please contact the Dean of Students Office at dos@njit.edu iClicker participation and answers: iClicker questions will be asked during lectures.
+As long as you answer the questions, you will get full credit.
+This is a good opportunity for you to test your understanding.
+You must pair the iClicker Student account with Canvas in order to allow the instructor to synchronize your grades.

+Grading Policy: The final grade in this course will be determined as follows: